KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 ### Link Text

-This type of text just looks like a link, however clicking on the text will not take you to a website as thetext doesn't take in a URL.
-However, it does return `true` when clicked so you can use it as a psuedo button.
+This type of text just looks like a link, however clicking on the text will not take you to a website as the text doesn't take in a URL.
+However, it does return `true` when clicked so you can use it as a pseudo button.

 ```csharp
 private bool ShowHiddenText = false;